Free

 The benefits of blanket coverage are twofold.
 First, blanket coverage includes wiggle room for new items to be covered even if they weren’t accounted for in the original inventory.
 Second, blanket coverage allows for flexible assignment of coverage across property items in case actual replacement costs for an item are higher as long as the claim falls within the blanket limit amount.

 Let’s take an example: Farmer Mika has $50,000 blanket coverage.
-Unfortunately, she loses her $25,000 tractor in a bad storm and she finds it will actually cost $30,000 to replace it due to inflation.
+Unfortunately, she loses her $25,000 tractor in a bad storm and she finds it will cost $30,000 to replace it due to inflation.
 Even though the replacement cost is higher it may still be covered as the cost falls within the blanket limit.

 The down side to blanket coverage is that it can be more expensive than scheduled coverage.
 Depending on a farmers’ goals, the additional expense may be worth the flexibility.
 Keep in mind that both scheduled and blanket coverage can be combined in one policy to maximize cost savings and coverage.
 This is something your insurance agent can help you explore.